 Awards and scholarships

 Awards and scholarships help Georgian students achieve their academic goals!
-Please contact the Awards Officer at 705.728.1968, ext.
-1211 to learn more about establishing or contributing to an award.
+Please email our office to learn more about establishing or contributing to an award.